WebsiteMaker02/weather_proj/README.md

 The app provides the following API endpoints:

 GET /api/weather/: Retrieve a list of weather data.

 POST /api/weather/: Create a new weather data entry.

 You can access these endpoints by making HTTP requests.

 ## Configuration
 API Key: To fetch weather data, you need to configure your AccuWeather API key in the settings.py file.
 Set the WEATHER_API_KEY variable with your API key.
-Contributing
-If you'd like to contribute to this project, please follow these steps:

-Fork the repository.
-Create a new branch for your feature or bug fix: git checkout -b feature/new-feature.
-Make your changes and commit them: git commit -m 'Add new feature'.
-Push your branch to your fork: git push origin feature/new-feature.
-Create a pull request on the original repository.